Equine anatomy: Stomach

 Horses have a relatively small stomach for their size, and this limits the amount of feed a horse can take in at one time.
 The average sized horse (800 to 1200 lb) has a stomach with a capacity of around 5 USgal, and works best when it contains about 2 USgal.
 Because the stomach empties when 2/3 full, whether stomach enzymes have completed their processing of the food or not, and doing so prevents full digestion and proper utilization of feed, continuous foraging or several small feedings per day are preferable to one or two large ones.
-The horse stomach consists of a non-glandular proximal region (saccus cecus), divided by a distinct border, the margo plicatus, from the glandular distal stomach.
+The horse stomach consists of a non-glandular proximal region (saccus cecus), divided by a distinct border, the margo plicatus, from the glandular distal stomach, which is further divided into the fundus and pylorus.

-In the stomach, assorted acids and the enzyme pepsin break down food.
-Pepsin allows for the further breakdown of proteins into amino acid chains.
-Other enzymes include resin and lipase.
-Additionally, the stomach absorbs some water, as well as ions and lipid-soluble compounds.
+Stomach acid and the enzymes pepsin (which begins the breakdown of proteins into amino acid chains), and lipase (which begins the breakdown of fats) are produced by the glandular mucosa in the fundus as well as mucus.
+Gastrin is produced in the pylorus.

 Small intestine

 The horse's small intestine is 50 to 70 ft long and holds 10 to 12 USgal.
 This is the major digestive organ, and where most nutrients are absorbed.
 It has three parts, the duodenum, jejunum and ileum.
 The majority of digestion occurs in the duodenum while the majority of absorption occurs in the jejunum.
 Bile from the liver aids in digesting fats in the duodenum combined with enzymes from the pancreas and small intestine.
 Horses, in common with mammals such as camels, do not have a gall bladder, meaning bile flows constantly.
-Most food is digested and absorbed into the bloodstream from the small intestine, including proteins, simple carbohydrate, fats, and vitamins A, D, and E. Any remaining liquids and roughage move into the large intestine.
+Simple nutrients are digested and absorbed into the bloodstream from the small intestine, including proteins, simple carbohydrate, fats, and vitamins A, D, and E. Any remaining liquids and roughage move into the large intestine.